 Volunteers stay with children until they are placed in loving permanent homes.
 For many abused children, a CASA volunteer is the only constant adult presence in their lives.

-In 2016, Enotah CASA volunteers donated 4800+ hours and drove 55,000+ miles to commit their time advocating for the best interests of 211 children.
+In 2018, Enotah CASA volunteers donated over 7000 hours and drove over 66,000 miles to commit their time advocating for the best interests of 324 children.
 Our goal is to provide a volunteer advocate for every child who needs one.
-Your support will bring us one step closer to achieving that goal.
-Make your tax deductible gift online, by mail or by phone, (706) 864-0300 and help change a child’s life.